kleinbottle/swanlotus/content/blogs/anatomy-of-a-logo-design/anatomy-of-a-logo-design.md

 \therefore\hspace{0.5em}a &\implies c
 \end{aligned}
 $$
 He then pondered the legions of people who had made the compulsory bittersweet acquaintance with mathematics, forced upon them in elementary school, and forever forsworn thereafter.
-No, an expression of mathematical logic was not a good idea either: it would either evoke painful memories, or be passed over in utter incomprehension.
+No, an expression of mathematical logic was not a good idea: it would either evoke painful memories, or be passed over in utter incomprehension.

 ### Knots and Braids